Boat on water below buildings

 No trip to Porto would be complete without a walk to the River Duoro and Dom Luis I.

-What you may not know is The Dom Luis I Bridge is on two levels, one level for those living at the top of the gorge and a lower level for those on the waterfront.
+You may not know that the Dom Luis I Bridge has two levels: one for those living at the top of the gorge and a lower level for those on the waterfront.

 We were lucky enough to see the River Duoro at high tide, where we witnessed the river flowing up against the incoming sea.

-With the Free Walking Tour of Porto now finished, we checked out the various riverside cafes.
+After finishing the Free Walking Tour of Porto, we checked out the various riverside cafes.

 With Kasia and Radek, we crossed the river on the recommendation of our Free Walking Tour of Porto guide Sandra to try a local dish called Francesinha at Bar Misha Restaurant.

-Francesinha (meaning Little Frenchie girl) is a Portuguese sandwich made with bread, wet-cured ham, linguiça, fresh sausage, steak or roast meat and covered with melted cheese and a hot thick tomato and beer sauce served with french fries.
+Francesinha (meaning Little Frenchie Girl) is a Portuguese sandwich made with bread, wet-cured ham, linguiça, fresh sausage, steak, roast meat covered with melted cheese, and a hot, thick tomato and beer sauce served with French fries.

 One of these and you don’t need to eat for two days!